Aesgeroth/DeepSea/Labyrinth.md

 # Tier Items

 Only wisps with a number in their name will drop a number box.
 The wisp and the drop numbers will match, only a 7 wisp will drop a 7 box.
-Each box will tier both the normal and the mutant variant of that class.
+Each box can be used to tier the normal or the mutant variant of that class.
+For example, 7 tiers both shark and whale (both are shark starter class).

 3 Turtle